 It amazes me how often I end up inadvertently “translating” on behalf of the heads of companies and divisions or at least offering some additional perspectives about what the CEO or Division Chief might be thinking.
 Stressed-out managers are often too close to a situation and can feel victimized by decisions made by higher-ups because they can only see their perspective and often have only a small portion of the information about what is really going on.
 It can be very stressful for everyone.

 Whether you are trying to land a coveted role at the company of your dreams or just to speak up in a meeting, it might be helpful to expand your perspective on CEOS and tweak your thinking…. and communication.

 Tips for speaking to your CEO, EVP or COO:

-- Try to find a little empathy- in today’s business environment there is an excellent chance that the CEO or VP is under a crushing amount of pressure–coming from a variety of areas.
+In today’s business environment there is an excellent chance that the CEO or VP is under a crushing amount of pressure–coming from a variety of areas.
 Pressure and heavy responsibility often lead to some bizarre behavior.
 While there is no excuse for abusive or violent behavior—tempers can flare with all of that pressure and people can behave irrationally.
-Sometimes it simply helps to imagine what kind of pressure that person might be experiencing and let that perspective shift change your communication approach.
+Sometimes it simply helps to imagine what kids of pressure that person might be experiencing and let that perspective shift change your communication approach.
 CEOs are people too.